Lombiq/Orchard-Training-Demo-Module/Readme.md

 ## Project description

 Demo Orchard Core module for training purposes guiding you to become an Orchard developer.
+Note that this module also has an Orchard 1.x version in the [dev branch of the repository](https://github.com/Lombiq/Orchard-Training-Demo-Module/tree/dev).

 **If you are interested in training materials and Orchard trainings please visit [Orchard Dojo](https://orcharddojo.net/).**